A large-scale nanocrystal database with aligned synthesis and properties enabling generative inverse design

-To demonstrate the potential of the NSP database for inverse synthesis design of nanocrystals, we develop NanoDesigner.
-As shown in Figure 5a, by inputting the target product, specified reactants, and desired properties (see Supplementary Note 4 for prompts), NanoDesigner is capable of generating multiple candidate synthesis routes.
 Taking the rarely reported synthesis of MgF\textsubscript{2} nanocrystals as an example, we constrain the reactants to MgCl\textsubscript{2} and NaF with a target size of 10 nm.
-NanoDesigner proposes two distinct synthesis routes (Figure 5b and Supplementary Note 5).
-Notably, literature typically reports the use of hydrofluoric acid for synthesizing MgF\textsubscript{2} nanocrystal\textsuperscript{42}.
+NanoDesigner proposes three distinct synthesis routes (Figure 5b and Supplementary Note 5).
+Notably, literature typically reports the use of hydrofluoric acid for synthesizing MgF\textsubscript{2} nanocrystals\textsuperscript{42}.
 We intend to explore potential routes for synthesizing MgF\textsubscript{2} nanocrystal using NaF (a safer reactant).
-This requires increased generalizability of NanoDesigner because this synthesis route does not existed in the training set.
+This requires increased generalizability of NanoDesigner because this synthesis route does not exist in the training set.
 Surprisingly, the synthesis route proposed by NanoDesigner provides precise synthesis details, including reactant molarities, solvent volumes, reaction temperatures, and post-processing protocols (Figure 5b).
 However, noting that the maximum solubility of NaF in water (0.1 M) is lower than the concentration recommended by the model (1 M), we adjust the precursors to c(MgCl\textsubscript{2}) = c(NaF) = 0.1 M for the experiment while maintaining other conditions.
 Figure 5c shows the experimental results, including photographs of three forms of MgF\textsubscript{2} nanocrystals: colloidal, ethanol dispersion, and dried colloidal.
 The transmission electron microscope (TEM) image of the resulting colloidal MgF\textsubscript{2} nanocrystals is shown in Figure 5d, with an average diameter of 16.3 nm.
 Surprisingly, both routes recommended by NanoDesigner suggest a non-stoichiometric molar ratio of MgCl\textsubscript{2} to NaF (1:1), deviating from conventional chemical intuition.
 We investigate the product composition at a stoichiometric 1:2 molar ratio.
-X-ray diffraction (XRD) analysis indicates that this yields a mixture of MgF\textsubscript{2} and NaMgF\textsubscript{3} (Figure S8).
-Furthermore, we validate the inverse design capabilities using well-established PbSe nanocrystals, specifying PbO and tri-n-octylphosphine as reactants, with a target size of 10 nm and spherical morphology.
-The first of the three model-generated routes suggested by NanoDesigner (Supplementary Note 6) is selected for experimental validation.
-The XRD pattern and TEM image (Figure 5e and 5f) confirm the successful synthesis of PbSe nanocrystals.
-Size distribution statistics confirm an average diameter of 10.5 nm, consistent with the target property of 10 nm.
+X-ray diffraction (XRD) analysis indicates that this yields a mixture of MgF\textsubscript{2} and NaMgF\textsubscript{3} (Figure S9).